 Prior to a major methodology review in 1995, several categories in the private sector were estimated using a residual method, whereby public-sector spending was subtracted from an estimated total.
 The remainder was allocated entirely to the private sector.
 Following a major methodology review in the early 1990s, Capital remained the only category that was estimated this way.
 In 1998, the method of calculating capital expenditures was reviewed and revised.
 Capital expenditure for the private sector and provincial/territorial and municipal government sectors is now estimated from the annual CAPEX obtained from Statistics Canada.
 Capital expenditure in the federal direct sector is obtained from the national public accounts and federal departments that provide health services.
-There are no capital expenditures in the social security funds sector.
-The implication of this change is that Capital is the only category of expenditure in which spending is categorized as private or public based on ownership/financial control of the facility in which the investment is made.
+There are no capital is the only category of expenditure in which spending is categorized as private or public based on ownership/financial control of the facility in which the investment is made.
 This convention has been adopted due to data limitations.
+Software expenditure is excluded from NHEX Capital estimates due to data unavailability.

 The latest year of data represents capital intentions.
 These may be revised when actual expenditures become available.
 As observed by the OECD, "capital spending fluctuates more than current spending from year to year, particularly in small economies, as capital projects on construction (i.e., building of hospitals and other health care facilities) and investment programmes on new equipment (e.g., medical and ICT equipment) are implemented.
-Decisions on capital spending also tend to be more affected by economic cycles, with spending on health system infrastructure and equipment often a prime target for reduction or postponement during downturns."10
+Decisions on capital spending also tend to be more affected by economic cycles, with spending on health system infrastructure and equipment often a prime target for reduction or postponement during downturns."11